JLCPCB/PCB-Business-card/README.md

 # Starting from the bottom
 All along this explanation, we refered to [EasyEDA](http://jlcpcb.com) as our main design tool.
+Before we starting the below explanation you can just skip it all and just get through the design that JLCPCB provides through the following link which is related to a public EasyEDA project and this way you can just update the design by your personal information.
+Following is the image related to the designed project :

 The first and most important information that we must consider is the PCB drawing layers and objects since it is a key when we design a unicolor PCB.
 A PCB has multiple layers and each one of these layers has its own use and importance, our PCB Business card is a two sides PCB so we will focus on the following basic layers:
 <p align="center">